Fish with confidence

 Nate takes pride in his ability to put clients on fish regardless of their ability.
 He recently wrote a chapter on the Ellis River for the Book 50 Best Places: Fly Fishing the Northeast by Bob Mallard.
 He will also be featured in the up-coming books 25 Best: Towns To Fly Fish For Trout and 50 Best Places: Fly Fishing For Brook Trout.
 Nate will also have a chapter dedicated to him in the upcoming photography book Passion America by William Combs.

 Tom was born and raised in the Great North Woods.
-He knows the waters of the upper Androscoggin River like the back of his hand.
-Floating or wading the Androscoggin River watershed with Tom will open your eyes to the variety of water and species of fish that will be caught.
-If you have ever wanted to complete the Andro Grand Slam (Brookie, Rainbow, Brown, and Salmon), Tom will work long and hard to help you achieve your goal.
+He knows the waters of the Errol area like the back of his hand.
+Floating or wading these waters with Tom will open your eyes to the variety of water and species of fish that will be caught.
+Tom will take you to some of the backwoods waters that produce wild trout.
+If you have ever wanted to chase wild trout, Tom will work long and hard to help you achieve your goal.

 by Steve Angers

-Conditions will continue to change rapidly as Summer approaches.
+Conditions will continue to change rapidly as Summer advances.
 Give us a call at the shop for all the latest on MWV fishing.

 by Steve Angers